2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 Tineretului Park is another popular park in Bucharest with a pretty big lake, perfect for a jog, or bike ride, and the right place for renting a boat.

-In 2016, Vacaresti Natural Park was granted protected status by law.
-This is a unique open-air museum of natural diversity in the heart of a European capital and a great place to visit (best time is from April - October) if you want to combine urban sightseeing with nature.
+In 2016, Vacaresti Natural Park was granted protected status, making it a unique open-air museum of biodiversity in the heart of a European capital.
+It’s a great spot to visit, especially between April and October, for a mix of urban sightseeing and nature.

 Day trips & tours from Bucharest